Paris Kassidokostas-Latsis: Shipping

 In 2012, Paris Kassidokostas-Latsis took over Latsco Shipping Ltd. In addition, he established Marla Bulkers and Marla Tankers in 2017 and 2018 to invest in second hand bulk carriers and second hand tanker respectively.
 The total fleet of Latsco and Marla is currently 35 vessels.

 Personal life

-In May 2005, it was announced that Kassidokostas-Latsis engaged American socialite Paris Hilton.
+In May 2005, it was announced that Kassidokostas-Latsis was engaged to American socialite Paris Hilton.
 In September 2005, the couple broke off their engagement.
 Since early 2015, Kassidokostas-Latsis has been in a relationship with the Greek-Georgian singer Tamta.